 One of the most breathtaking and scenic walks in the Brecon Beacons National Park is the Pen y Fan Horseshoe Ridge Walk.
 As well as reaching the summit of the Brecon Beacons’ highest peak, you’ll also enjoy stellar views from the neighbouring peaks of Corn Du, Cribyn and Fan y Big.
 The Pen y Fan Horseshoe Ridge walking trail is an incredible day hike.
 And, better still, you can even add a visit to Blaen y Glyn Waterfalls to the end of the hike too.

 In this guide, we’ll tell you about Pen y Fan and where the mountain is.
 We’ll also cover many of the different route options you could take to reach the summit.
 Also, we’ll detail the extended hike we did which involved adding the Blaen y Glyn Waterfalls to the end of the walk.
 Afterwards, we’ll look at the best time to climb Pen y Fan and how to get there.
 We’ll finish up with information about where to stay and what to bring, as well as answer a few FAQs.

 To see footage of the Pen y Fan Horseshoe Ridge Walk in the Brecon Beacons National Park, please watch our 6 Best Brecon Beacons Hikes YouTube production.
-For your convenience, when you press play below, the video will start exactly at the section showing the hike.
-Although, feel free to watch more for some Brecon Beacons hiking inspiration.

 For more incredible walks in Wales, check out our guides on Llyn y Fan Fach, the Four Waterfalls Walk and Waun Fach & The Dragon’s Back.
 Otherwise, read our Brecon Beacons Hiking post, where we reveal how to squeeze six excellent walks into one epic weekend of hiking.